 Who will be taking point on the project?

-Get a free Estimate from Award winning Electric company in Toronto Hotwire-Electric
+Get an estimate from an Award-winning Electric company in Toronto Hotwire-Electric

 Do you perform background checks on your employees?

 Most everyone deserves a 2nd chance but at the same time, you also deserve to know exactly who is working on your home or business construction project.
 It may seem harsh but not everyone wants somebody with a history of assault convictions working on their project.
 If it’s your house or restaurant that’s going up chances are you’re going to bring the kids around from time to time to check on progress and you want to know they’re safe when they’re on the Jobsite with you.
 If the electrical contractor is in the habit of bringing in subcontractors ask if he screens them as well.

 Electrical work requires concentration and a clear head.
 The last thing you want is someone installing the wiring on your home who is sparking up joints on their break or ducking out to the bar at lunchtime.
 Responsible electrical contractors will have a zero-tolerance policy when it comes to drugs and alcohol in the workplace.
 Many will go so far as to conduct random drug tests on their workers to ensure compliance.
 This fact alone often has the effect of scaring off the stoners and heavy drinkers so you can be fairly certain everyone working on your project is occupying the same space-time continuum as you.

 This may not come to mind immediately as a question you’ll want to ask a prospective electrician but it should.
 If the people doing the work on your commercial or residential construction project have roots in the Toronto, Richmond Hill or Vaughan communities they’re more likely to be motivated to do a good job.
 That’s because they don’t want to see angry customers when they go out to dinner with their girlfriends or are taking their kids to the movies.